harbour/core/README.md

 * Supported ANSI C compiler

-    Your compiler of choice has to be placed in the PATH &ndash; and configured appropriately according to instructions.
+    Your compiler of choice has to be placed in the PATH&mdash;and configured appropriately according to instructions.
     If you use official Harbour binary distribution on Windows, you already have MinGW compiler embedded in the installation, which will automatically be used, so you don't have to